DaoodS/ML-AI-Projects/Deep-learning/README.md

-﻿## Machine_learning_Projects
+﻿## Deep Learning

-These are my projects related to various neural network concepts and implementations.
+These are my projects related to various deep learning concepts and implementations.

 ### Project 1: Artificial Neural Network